volumio/docs/docs/00_User_Manual/05_Stream_audio_to_volumio.md

 ### Stream from Windows
 * You have several solutions to stream from Windows
   * [Stream What You Hear (SWYH)](http://www.streamwhatyouhear.com/), transforming your PC into a DLNA streamer.
 If it doesn't work, you can also use the "HTTP Live Streaming" function, and indicate the provided URL to Volumio, creating a new Web Radio.
+  * [Stream What You Hear (swyh-rs)](https://github.com/dheijl/swyh-rs/), does basically the same as SWYH above, but is smaller, faster, uses less resources, is still actively maintained and is written in Rust.
+Originally written for Volumio, but works with other DLNA/Openhome streamers too.
   * [TuneBlade](http://tuneblade.com/), transforming your PC into an Airplay streamer
 * If you want to use this solution in order to stream the audio of a movie you're watching, consider that streaming necessitates a delay: in your video software (for example VLC), use the option to compensate this delay (J and K keys on VLC, usually around 2 seconds delay)